Western Independent Bankers and BDO Advance Customer Experience Innovation in Banking through Annual Awards - Benzinga

 To that end, Western Independent Bankers' “Innovative Community Banks of the Year” awards aim to raise awareness of innovative customer experience, product, and service initiatives at banks in their region.

 The awards, which will be given out March 24th at WIB's Annual Conference for Bank Presidents, Senior Officers & Directors, honor community banks for innovation in areas such as customer service, new products, communications, technology, community service, recapitalization, efficiency, delivery, and branch design.
-Nominations can be submitted online by bankers and vendors until January 28th, 2013.
+Nominations can be submitted online by bankers and vendors until January 28th, 2013 by visiting www.touchpointmetrics.com/wib

 “This is a great chance to shine a bright light on innovation in bank customer experience and beyond,” said Michael Hinshaw, Managing Director of MCorp Consulting, President of Touchpoint Metrics, and member of the WIB Awards Committee.
 “Community banks have a real opportunity to leverage the customer revolution that's underway, because it gives them a major competitive advantage over slower-moving, large banks."